-After being diagnosed with cancer in November, I researched like a bat out of hell (where did that saying come from anyway?) to find ways to fight and prevent cancer.
-I’m now winning that fight. 😉
+After being diagnosed with cancer in November 2018, I researched like a bat out of hell (where did that saying come from anyway?) to find ways to fight and prevent cancer.
+I’ve now been cancer free for over 4 years.

-As a skilled researcher and analyst, I think I’m uniquely equipped to gain some insights into how to fight cancer, live a healthy life, and prevent disease in general – not to mention gain more energy, focus, and lose weight in the process!
+Through my studies and experience, I’ve found how to fight cancer, live a healthy life, and prevent disease in general – not to mention gain more energy, focus, and lose weight in the process!

 So strap on your seatbelts, it’s actually not going to be a bumpy ride at all.